 If you and your loved-one have only recently visited us at Byron Shire Respite Service or are a new carer in our area, we would love to meet you.
 Byron Shire Carers is an opportunity to chat to others new to caring or the Byron shire.

-Our meetings take place bi-monthly on Tuesdays from 10:30-12 noon at the Brunswick Valley Community Centre, South Beach Road, Brunswick Heads.
-To register your interest in our next meeting, please telephone Barbara on: 6685 1619.
+If you are interested in attending a meeting at the Brunswick Valley Community Centre, South Beach Road, Brunswick Heads, please register your interest by telephoning Barbara on: 6685 1619.

 The Carers Newsletter